Rev. Joanne Lee

 Returning to Canada, she obtained her Master of Divinity at Knox College, and became a diplomat for God.
 She came to Barrie from St. Andrew’s Presbyterian Church in Innisfail, Alberta, where she served for six years.

-She and her husband, David Ahn, have two children: Robyn, a kinesiology student at York University, and Jayden, an Innisdale Secondary School student who is an avid basketball player and competitive swimmer.
+She and her husband, David Ahn, have two children: Robyn, a kinesiology student at York University, and Jayden, a high school student who is an avid athlete.

 Rev. Joanne is always open to new challenges.
 She and her family conquered “Crypt Lake Hike” in Waterton, Alberta – one of the most thrilling hikes in the world.
 Enduring a 17-km hike that rises 700 m in elevation to reach Crypt Lake was a goal, one she admits put her to the test mentally and physically.
 After reaching that peak, she feels she can overcome anything with God.
 It also helped her show her kids it’s important not to give up when faced with adversity.